What is Brainstem Auditory Evoked Response (BAER) Testing?

 Have you noticed your dog doesn’t come anymore when you call him or that it seems easier for other animals to sneak up on him without him being aware?
 If you suspect your pet may be fully or partially deaf, you should contact SEVN where one of our veterinary neurologists can run a BAER test.
 Your pet may also be more likely to need this testing because of its breed.
 Certain breeds are prone to congenital deafness (deafness at birth).
 These breeds include Dalmatians, White Boxers, English Setters and white English Bull Terriers.

 During BAER testing, we measure the electrical activity in your pet’s auditory nerve pathway in response to a number of clicks that are transmitted to their ears through headphones.
 Our trained veterinary neurologists can diagnose hearing loss and possible brainstem disorders by tracking these electrical signals between the inner ear receptors and the cerebral cortex.
 Cats and dogs can be awake or asleep through this test, and it takes about 10 to 15 minutes to complete.
 We test each ear individually in order to help us localize any abnormalities in your pet’s hearing or brain function.
 This test can only be performed on puppies that are at least 12 to 14 days old because the ear canals are not fully open before then.
 It can be done on any adult dogs.

 Who Performs This Testing in South Florida?

-Founded in 2010, our team of veterinary neurologists at Southeast Veterinary Neurology have been diagnosing and treating health problems in pets throughout South Florida with our three convenient locations.
-Because neurology is our veterinary specialty, we have a full range of diagnostic services and tools beyond the BAER test to help us in evaluating your pet’s condition and then recommending and completing the proper treatment regimen.
+Founded in 2010, our team of veterinary neurologists at SEVN have been diagnosing and treating health problems in pets throughout South Florida with our two convenient locations.
+Since neurology is our veterinary specialty, we have a full range of diagnostic services and tools beyond the BAER test to help us in evaluating your pet’s condition and then recommending and completing the proper treatment regimen.
 Please contact us today, so we can help start your pet on the road to recovery.